VRL example reference

 from_unix_timestamp

-integer from a Unix timestamp to a VRL timestamp
+Converts the value integer from a Unix timestamp to a VRL timestamp.

 Convert from a Unix timestamp (seconds)